top of page

 • Rated: PG

-Fantastic Mr. Fox is a stop-motion animation adaptation of Roald Dahl’s book.
+Fantastic Mr. Fox is a stop-motion animation adaptation of the famous Roald Dahl’s book.
 Through uncannily realistic furry models, the movie tells the story of the retired thief Mr. Fox.
 He breaks a promise to his wife and steals from neighboring gluttonous farmers—only to be caught and chased underground.
-It is then up to Mr. Fox and his animalistic cunningness, to get out of the hole he had dug himself into.
+It is then up to Mr. Fox and his animalistic cunningness to get out of the hole he had dug himself into.
 It’s a movie about greed, pride and triumph.

 3. The Wolf House